Date: 29 Dec 1920

 James Wilson was a wine merchant.
-He was shot 3 times by masked men with revolvers.
+He was shot three times by masked men with revolvers.

 A greasy cloth cap was found nearby as well as a mask.

-The first man was described as being 5ft.
-10in. well built, fair hair, clean shaven, wearing a light coloured waterproof without belt and was bareheaded when seen.
+The first man was described as being 5ft 10in tall, well built, fair hair, clean shaven, wearing a light-coloured waterproof without belt and was bareheaded when seen.
 The other man was described as being shorter than the other man, well built, wearing a dark oilskin coat and a felt or velour hat.
 He was also said to have been wearing leggings.

 The police searched the area around where the lamplighter had said he saw the men including the bog country.
 Police also made a search of the country on the borders of Ayrshire and Kirkcudbright to the south of Loch Doon.